 Garlicana is a very small farm located in the southern end of the Cascade Mountains in Oregon.
 Here a diverse array of garlic and shallots are grown without the use of toxic chemical fertilizers, herbicides, pesticides or fungicides and careful attention is paid to sustainable soil practices.
 The farm specializes in less common varieties and developing new varieties through traditional seed breeding methods.

-Orders for fall are now being accepted.
-I’ll start shipping by 23-September.
 If you have queries, contact me.
-You may get a faster response by calling than email.
+Try calling if you don’t get a quick response to email.
 It’s a landline so i won’t get your texts if you try to do that.

 If the contact form doesn’t work, just email directly to garlic@garlicana.com (i actually prefer that to the contact form) and let me know.